Discover The Top 10 Surrey Restaurants

-Chef Steve Drake recently won his second Michelin star for his restaurant, Sorrel, situated in a stunningly refurbished 300-year-old building on Dorking High Street.
+Chef Steve Drake’s Michelin-starred Sorrel is situated in a stunningly refurbished 300-year-old building on Dorking High Street.
 Sorrel’s seasonal menus fuse together a sublime mix of different flavours and textures which include dishes such as scallop, smoked cauliflower with curried oat granola and cucumber ketchup.
-In elegant surroundings, Sorrel is still wowing foodies from all over Surrey and beyond and it’s no wonder there is a three-month waiting list for tables.
+With elegant surroundings and dishes to match, Sorrel is continually wowing foodies from all over Surrey and beyond.

-Excellent south Indian cuisine is served up in Daastan which has been won a Bib Gourmand two years running.
-Head chef Nand Kishor who is also known as the ‘spice master’ is passionate about his craft and nothing other than seasonal ingredients and freshly prepared food will do.
-Every single dish in Dastaan is made to order and tasted by himself before leaving the pass which is why the menu is constantly changing to reflect seasonal produce.
-Popular dishes include Chicken Tikka Biryani and Lamb Rogan Josh.
+Excellent Indian cuisine is served up in Daastan which has been won a Bib Gourmand two years running and has won over the critics.
+Head chef Nand Kishor worked at the highly acclaimed Trishna and Gymkhana before setting up Daastan.
+He is passionate about his craft and nothing other than seasonal ingredients and freshly prepared food will do.
+Every single dish in Dastaan is made to order and tasted by himself before leaving the pass and the menu is constantly changing to reflect seasonal produce.

 The Clink, Sutton